Another year begins and 2022 promises to be a busy year for events and shows up and down the Yorkshire Coast!

 Other events include Whitby Blues, Rhythm and Rock at the Whitby Pavilion.

 Events that have confirmed dates include Illuminated Abbey which usually takes place during the half term holiday.

 And of course, it wouldn’t be October in Whitby without the Whitby Goth Weekend, 28th, 29thand 30th October.

-Tomorrow’s Ghosts also takes place 28th to 30th October.
+Tomorrow’s Ghosts also takes place 28th October.

 It seems likes age off, but it will be here before we know it!